HamzaZaidiX/Scientific-Calculator-Chrome-Extension/README.md

 The project is for the educational purpose that if u want your extension to show up on chrome tool bar than u can make it too!

-# How to create google chrome extension:
+# How to create google chrome extension:heart
 ### Read the article

 Blog : [Create a Chrome Extension with HTML, CSS, and JavaScript](https://levelup.gitconnected.com/make-your-first-chrome-extension-with-javascript-7aa383db2b03)